danday74/integer-sequences/README.md

 ## Prime numbers - [A000040](https://oeis.org/A000040)

 ```
-intseqs.getPrimeNumbers(max: number)  // Returns a list of primes, the last being the largest <= max
+intseqs.prime.sequence(n: number)       // Returns a list of the first n terms in the sequence
-intseqs.getNPrimeNumbers(n: number)   // Returns the first n primes
+intseqs.prime.sequenceMax(max: number)  // Returns a list of the first terms, all terms being <= max
-intseqs.getNthPrimeNumber(n: number)  // Returns the nth prime
+intseqs.prime.term(n: number)           // Returns the nth term
-intseqs.isPrimeNumber(n: number)      // Returns x where n is the xth term or false where n is not a prime
+intseqs.prime.isTerm(n: number)         // Returns x where n is the xth term or false where n is not a term
-intseqs.isPrimeNumberFast(n: number)  // Returns a boolean, is n a prime?
+intseqs.prime.isTermFast(n: number)     // Returns a boolean, is n a term?
 ```

 ## Cube numbers - [A000578](https://oeis.org/A000578)